npruehs/bychance/README.md

 #### Discarding Open Chunks

 The second one finds all chunks within the level that have open contexts and discards them.
-As deleting chunks opens up previously aligned contexts of neighbouring chunks, this process is repeated until the first iteration in which no chunk is discarded.
+As deleting chunks opens up previously aligned contexts of neighboring chunks, this process is repeated until the first iteration in which no chunk is discarded.

 ```csharp
 DiscardOpenChunksPolicy policy = new DiscardOpenChunksPolicy();